BatuhanSevgil/UpSignal-SlackNotify/readme.md

 # UpSignal-SlackNotify

+UpSignal-SlackNotify is an open-source bot that monitors your website's uptime and alerts you via Slack.
+Stay ahead of downtime with real-time notifications.

 ## Setup
 - First, create a Slack channel (e.g., api-alert, alert).
 - Obtain your Slack bot token following the instructions in this video: https://www.youtube.com/watch?v=z9PD7-UXSbA